01 of 05

 This easy Double Four Patch rag quilt pattern is sewn with five fabrics of varying contrast.
 Plain squares alternate with four-patch blocks to create the Double Four Patch layout.

-You needn't stress about sewing absolutely perfect seams when you make a rag quilt.
+You needn't stress about sewing perfect seams when you make a rag quilt.
 Sew as accurately as possible, but small variations won't be noticed.

 If this is your first rag quilt, this tutorial will help you understand the assembly process.